- How to Remove the “The Operating System Cannot Be Booted Because of Important System Driver Errors” Notification

 Now follow these steps to reset Windows:

-- Insert the installation media into your PC and switch it on.
-But first, be sure to change the boot order so that Windows can boot from the drive.
+- Insert the installation media, turn on your computer, and change the boot order to boot from the drive.

-- Click on “Repair your computer”, and then select Troubleshoot > Advanced options > System Restore > Reset this PC.
+- Click System Restore > Reset this PC.